Skip to main content

 Evelyn Lorenzo

-Evelyn Lorenzo (she/her) is a second-year, first-generation student majoring in Aerospace Engineering at Revelle College.
+Evelyn Lorenzo (she/her) is a third-year, first-generation student majoring in Aerospace Engineering at Revelle College.
 Ever since going on a field trip to the California Science Center when she was eight and seeing the retired orbiter Space Shuttle Endeavor, Evelyn was inspired to pursue a STEM career.
 Despite the lack of STEM opportunities in underrepresented communities and discouragement for Latinas in engineering, she is determined to graduate from college and pursue a master’s degree in aerospace.
 She intends to work with a diverse team to improve spacecraft for space exploration and solve problems, such as faster transferral information and cost reduction for High and Medium Earth Orbit satellites for improved monitoring and weather forecasting about climate change.
 She also plans to work on various projects in laboratories, such as testing prototypes and creating concepts for discoveries and space missions.
 Using her knowledge and experience, Evelyn hopes to establish resources to promote STEM accessibility in underrepresented communities.
 She is excited to become the first woman engineer on both sides of her family and to be a role model, especially to young girls.

 • Gabriela Marcial